openworm/org.geppetto.recording/README.rst

 ------------

 - **Python 2.7**: `Download <https://www.python.org/download>`_ and install
-  (Tip: Use the 32bit version, itwill save you a lot of trouble if you want to install NEURON and Brian below).
+  (Tip: Use the 32bit version, it will save you a lot of trouble if you want to install NEURON and Brian later).
-  Make sure that the `Python27` and `Python27/Scripts` directories are in your PATH environment variable.
+  Make sure that the *Python27* and *Python27/Scripts* directories are in your PATH environment variable.

 - **Python packages**: These should be loaded automatically if you install org.geppetto.recording.
   If you want to do it manually, the simplest way is to use